Calathea musaica Care Indoors; Watering, Light, Fertilizer, Repotting, Common Problems

-Calathea musaica (Calathea Network) grows best in bright indirect light, warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Calathea musaica (Calathea Network) grows best in bright indirect light, warm and humid conditions, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Calathea Network also called Network Prayer Plant is among the popular Calathea varieties and bears arching, glossy, green leaves adorned by a criss-crossing (mosaic) pattern giving it the common name, 'Calathea Network'.
+Calathea musaica Network also called Network Prayer Plant is among the popular Calathea varieties and bears arching, glossy, green leaves adorned by a criss-crossing (mosaic) pattern giving it the common name, 'Calathea Network'.

 Calathea musaica, Calathea Network